shlomif/halting-my-real-person-fiction/README.md

-Chuck Norris and Bruce Lee are the last in line of master professional warriors (believed to have passed through [Saladin](http://shlomifishswiki.branchable.com/Saladin_Style/) himself - one of the greatest and most underrated hackers of all time) but I believe some of the newer amateur MMA fighters could have defeated even Bruce Lee himself.
+Chuck Norris and Bruce Lee are the last in line of master professional warriors (believed to have passed through [Saladin](http://shlomifishswiki.branchable.com/Saladin_Style/) himself - one of the greatest and most underrated hackers of all time) but I believe some of the newer amateur MMA fighters could have defeated even Bruce Lee.

-Former professional actors like Emma Watson, Sarah Michelle Gellar, Summer Glau and Chuck Norris who the better they become the more they were resented, hated, envied and mistreated until they hit their breaking point.
+Former professional actors like Emma Watson, Sarah Michelle Gellar, Summer Glau and Chuck Norris who the better they become the more they were resented, hated, envied and mistreated, until it hit their breaking point.
 Simply because they were professionals and were paid money.

 It is possible that the reason it seems like [Chuck Norris Facts](https://www.shlomifish.org/humour/bits/facts/Chuck-Norris/) have made a comeback recently is because Norris has decided to play in roles he liked, even if he got paid little.
-He became a happy respected amateur.
+He became a happy and respected amateur.

 But for now I'll write my real person fic on singers and YouTube musicians.
 I already have one more factoid about Taylor Swift and there doubtless will be more.